Centre for Cell Signalling

 Our aim is to understand how cells interpret and respond to extracellular cues, including drugs, in the normal and diseased state.
 The focus of our studies is on signal transduction by protein and lipid kinases, in particular PI 3-kinases (PI3Ks).
 Our work is divided between two research groups, the Cell Signalling Group and the Analytical Cell Signalling Group.
 See the 'Research Groups' tab below for further details.

-Please click here for all Senior Researchers in the Centre for Cell Signalling.
+Please click here for profiles of staff in the Centre for Cell Signalling.

 Follow the links below to get a sense of what life is like for researchers in our centre: